aws/aws-lc/.duvet/README.md

 Adding annotations never fails the check — it just reminds you to refresh the baseline.
 Only removals are treated as regressions.

+### Why a custom baseline instead of Duvet's `[report.snapshot]`

+Duvet's native snapshot records requirement-coverage state — whether a given spec requirement is cited at all, and by which kind (impl/test), at spec-section granularity.
+This check instead snapshots every individual source `//=` citation, keyed by `target-section + kind + source-file + line`.

+The finer granularity is deliberate for shippable crypto source.
+A requirement can stay "covered" at the section level while the specific citation documenting one code path is silently dropped during a refactor — the section-level snapshot would not flag that, but this check does, and its failure output names the exact `file:line` to restore.
+The tradeoff is that moving an annotated line requires a `--update` to re-baseline; that is intended, since a moved citation is exactly the kind of change a reviewer should confirm.

 ## TODOs

 - Expand annotation coverage of the extracted RFC 8032 requirements (many